Tag: pain

 Amos 7:7–15; Psalm 85:8–13; Ephesians 1:3–14; Mark 6:14–29

 There are many people in the world who have a person they focus on.
-That person could be an they look up to.
-That person could also be a person who was the source of a lot of or conflict.
-When there is such a person in our lives, we will often not see as important as that person, even when that person is more significant to others.
+That person could be an individual they look up to.
+That person could also be a person who was the source of a lot of pain or conflict.
+When there is such a person in our lives, we will often not see others as important as that person, even when that person is more significant to others.

 There was very little to commend Herod.
 He wasn’t known as the best ruler.
 He definitely had some difficulties seeing the next step.
 Herodias probably wasn’t the only one who had Herod wrapped around her finger.